avivmag/Cyber-Security-Simulation/README.md

 The development of this simulation was done in pairs as part of an assignment in "Systems Programming" course at Ben-Gurion University in the begining of 2016.

-A detailed description of this simulation can be found in the assignment desciption attached - section 2.
+A detailed description of this simulation can be found in the assignment description attached - section 2.

 ## Getting Started
 ### Prerequisites